Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 measured stopping distance
 ```

-Older measurements may remain useful in development history, but they should not automatically become final motor specifications.
+Older measurements may remain useful in development history, but they should not automatically become current motor specifications.

-This keeps the motor documentation tied to the physical robot that will actually compete.

 ---